 The default goal of providers is to extend life at all costs, and grieving loved ones also often want to do whatever they can to prolong the patient’s life.
 When quality of life (as opposed to quantity of life) is more important to the patient–but the patient is unable to express that preference–they’re unlikely to get what they want from their treatment.

-Sufferers of late-stage Alzheimer’s and other forms of dementia are usually unable to express their wishes for their own care.
+People with late-stage Alzheimer’s and other forms of dementia are usually unable to express their wishes for their own care.
 By the time life-extending medical interventions are required in late-stage dementia, the patient is unable to communicate effectively, leaving the decisions up to loved ones and medical providers.

 A potential solution is for those diagnosed with dementia to consider their end-of-life wishes early on, before communication of those wishes is impossible.
 Frankly, early consideration of these issues is something we should all do, whether or not we’ve been diagnosed with dementia.